Fees and Payment FAQs

 Non-resident tuition is assessed for non-resident students (out-of-state and foreign VISA students) in addition to mandatory campus fees.
 Non-resident tuition is charge on a per-unit basis (currently $396 per unit).
 For fee-assessment purposes, zero-unit courses are counted as one unit.
 In addition to the non-resident tuition fee, out-of-state students are also required to pay all tuition and mandatory fees that resident students pay, in accordance with published payment deadlines.
 Authority for the non-resident fee may be found in the Education Code, Section 89705.

 An appeals process exists for students who believe that individual circumstances warrant exceptions from published policy.
-Students can file a Fee Appeal, or visit the Cashier’s Office located in Cougar Central (CRAVEN 3800).
+Students can file an appeal to the refund policy or visit the Cashier’s Office located in Cougar Central (Administrative 3800).
 Petitions for refunds outside the scope of published policy are approved only when applicants can demonstrate exceptional circumstances, and the Chief Financial Officer or designee determines that the tuition and fees were not earned by the University.

-Payments can be made online via your Student Center at MyCSUSM or in-person at the Cashier’s Office in Cougar Central in Cougar Central (CRAVEN 3800).
-Students can learn how to make an online payment by following the online payment by following the online payment guide.
+Payments can be made online via your Student Center at MyCSUSM or in-person at the Cashier’s Office in Cougar Central (Administrative 3800).
+Students can learn how to make an online payment by following the online payment guide.
 Parents or guardians can learn how to make an online payment on behalf of a student by following the parent online payment guide.

 Undergraduate students receiving student loan funds must be enrolled in a minimum of 6 units at the time funds are paid to be eligible for disbursement.
 Graduate students must be enrolled in a minimum of 5 units.